np2048/Python/shInstall/README.md

     $ git commit -m 'VIM config file'
     $ git push

-On any other PC you'll be able to clone your config repository and install config files of any desired program by running the install script:
+On any other PC you'll be able to clone your config repository and install config files of any desired program by running the **install.py** script:

     $ git clone <your github config repository URL> Config
     $ Config/install.py vim

-This will backup your current system *.vimrc* config file (actually rename it to *.vimrc.default*) and copy *.vimrc* from the repository to the system path stored it the *path/.vimrc* file
+This will backup your current system *.vimrc* config file (actually rename it to *.vimrc.default* if it doesn't exist and to *.vimrc.old* if it does) and copy *.vimrc* from the repository to the system path stored it the *path/.vimrc* file

 When a PC already have local copy of your Config repository simply run